spkenv/spk/docs/use/spec.md

 The build script is bash code which builds your package.
 The script is responsible for installing your software into the `/spfs` directory.

-spk assumes that your installed files will be layed out similarly to the unix statndard filesystem hierarchy.
+spk assumes that your installed files will be layed out similarly to the unix standard filesystem hierarchy.
 Most build systems can be configured with a **prefix**-type argument like the cmake example above which will handle this for you.
 If you are create python code, spk works just like an python virtual environment, and your code can be pip-installed using the /spfs/bin/pip that is included in the spk python packages or by manually copying to the appropriate `/spfs/lib/python<version>/site-packages` folder.

 {{% notice tip %}}
 If your build script is getting long or feels obstructive in your spec file, you can also create a build.sh script in your source tree which will be run if no build script is specified.